vsoch/watchme/docs/_docs/contributing/watcher.md

 ---

 Along with contributing documentation and general code, the cool thing about watchme is that it's fairly easy to add a new kind of watcher task!
+A task can literally do anything that your imagination can come up, within the constraints of your local machine, ranging from interaction with web APIs to system resources and networking.
 Follow this guide for instructions.

 ## 1. Add a Task Folder